Getting Car Insurance for a First-Time Driver

 The Best Deal

-The best way to obtain car insurance is to be added onto an existing policy.
+The best way to obtain car insurance is to be added to an existing policy.
 Usually, someone in your household has a car insurance policy.
 Whether it's a parent, guardian, or grandparent, try to get added as a driver to their policy.

 Benefits of Being Added as a Driver

-- Proof of Prior: As a first-time driver you do not have current car insurance.
+- Proof of prior: As a first-time driver you do not have current car insurance.
 Car insurance companies consider uninsured drivers high risk.
 High-risk drivers pay a higher premium than a standard or preferred driver.
 A shortcut around having no previous insurance is to be added as a driver on an existing policy.
 Think of it as an instant discount that will be built into your premiums.

-- More Discounts: Being added as a driver on an existing policy will probably give you access to many more discounts.
+- More discounts: Being added as a driver on an existing policy will probably give you access to many more discounts.
 The first-time driver doesn't often own their home or own multiple cars; however, your guardians might.
 Those discounts will automatically extend to you if you are added as a driver on their policy.

-- Low to No Down Payment: A low or possibly no down payment is a great perk to being added onto an existing car insurance policy.
+- Low to no down payment: A low or possibly no down payment is a great perk to being added onto an existing car insurance policy.
 If you are being added onto an existing preferred policy, usually making a change that increases the premium just gets billed in the next billing cycle.
 Often times, starting a new policy on your own requires more than a single month down payment.

 Sometimes it may not be possible to be added as a driver on another policy.
 If you are a first-time driver facing getting insurance on your own, it is doable but often very expensive.
 A couple of things are working against you at the same time.
 Teen drivers have very little driving experience, so insurance companies charge a higher rate.
 Plus starting a car insurance policy on your own means you have no prior insurance, leaving you paying high-risk rates.